dgerosa/filltex/README.md

   4. Run `latex` again, which processes the `.bbl` into the compiled paper, and dumps the citation records into `.aux`.
   5. Finally run `latex` again, which puts the correct citation records into the paper.

 The commands you need to run are: pdflatex, bibtex, pdflatex, pdflatex.
-These, of course can be put into a bash script and done in one goal.
+These, of course can be put into a script and done in one goal.
 Here we also want to automatically solve the second point: looking for citations on [ADS](http://adsabs.harvard.edu) (if you're an astronomer), [INSPIRE](http://inspirehep.net) (if you're a theoretical physicists) or both of them (if you do gravitational waves).

 So, here is the deal: